Transvulcania

 Transvulcania is a long distance race that is held annually on La Palma, one of the western Canary Islands.
 It is considered one of the hardest mountain-ultramarathons in the world and one of the most important in Spain.
 The total route has a length of 73 km with a cumulative elevation gain of 4,350 m and elevation loss of 4,057 m.
-The race has taken place on the island of La Palma since 2009, with the participation of many international runners.
+The race has taken place since 2009, with the participation of many international runners.

+From 2012-2019, Transvulcania was included in the Skyrunner World Series, with the vertical kilometer included as part of the Vertical Kilometer World Circuit starting in 2017.
+After cancellations in 2020 and 2021, the race returned as part of was part of the UTMB World Series from 2022-2023, before ending its affiliation in order to "recover its essence."
+In 2024, adidas TERREX became the lead sponsor of the event, which was rebranded as Transvulcania adidas TERREX La Palma Island.

-Over time, additional races have been added to the original Transvulcania ultramarathon proper, currently:
+Over time, additional races have been added to the original Transvulcania ultramarathon.
+As of 2025, they include: